jaime-garvey/dsml-study-guide/Python.md

 <p>

 ### Asymptopic Notation or Analysis
-* Allows us to explain how an algorithm behaves as the input grows larger
+* Allows us to explain how an algorithm behaves as the input grows larger <br/>
-* Two Parameters:
+* Two Parameters: <br/>
-	* Time Complexity - How long an algorithm takes to run depending on it's input size (CPU or computing power)
+	* Time Complexity - How long an algorithm takes to run depending on it's input size (CPU or computing power)<br/>
-	* Space Complexity - how much memory is required depending on the input size (RAM)
+	* Space Complexity - how much memory is required depending on the input size (RAM) <br/>
-* 3 Forms: Big-O, Big-Θ , Big Ω
+* 3 Forms: Big-O, Big-Θ , Big Ω <br/>

 </p>
 </details>